 Egg: Hard boil, peel, and slice in half.

-Cover noodles with boiling water and let sit for 3 minutes.
+For the noodles Cover noodles with boiling water and let sit for 3 minutes.
 (If using soba noodles, cook according to package directions.)
 Drain in a colander and rinse under cold water, using your hands to separate the strands.
 Drain again completely.

-Divide the noodles between two bowls.
+To serve Divide the noodles between two bowls.
 Pour about 2 cups of broth into each bowl.
 Add crushed ice and arrange toppings over noodles.
 Sprinkle with sesame seeds.
 Serve with mustard on the side, which diners should add to taste.